 CU Innovations is working with researchers and clinicians to discover new treatment options, medical devices and technology to improve the lives and outcomes of patients.
 CU Innovations works directly with researchers at the University of Colorado, and staff at Children's Hospital Colorado to commercialize their innovations.
 It is our mission to enable commercialization through the best route for a given technology, and ensure that technologies can benefit patients.

-The Licensing Associate's primary function is the management of a portfolio of university intellectual property in the life sciences disciplines.
-Portfolio management includes understanding and assessing the intellectual assets in a faculty member's lab, whether patentable or not, encouraging disclosure of new ideas, inventions and other intellectual assets to TTO; assessing new inventions for technical merit, patentability, and commercial feasibility; overseeing the filing and prosecution of patent applications where appropriate; identifying and communicating with potential licensees and marketing technologies to industry; and negotiating, drafting and enforcing option, license, inter-institutional and other agreements.
-Importantly, the Licensing Associate must have the confidence and interpersonal skills necessary to communicate with very senior, high-level faculty and licensing staff at other institutions and in the business community
+- The Licensing Associate's primary function is the management of a portfolio of university intellectual property in the life sciences disciplines.
+Portfolio management includes understanding and assessing the intellectual assets in a faculty member's lab, whether patentable or not, encouraging disclosure of new ideas, inventions and other intellectual assets to TTO; assessing new inventions for technical merit, patentability, and commercial feasibility; overseeing the filing and prosecution of patent applications where appropriate; and identifying and communicating with potential licensees and marketing technologies to industry.
+Importantly, the Licensing Associate must have the confidence and interpersonal skills necessary to communicate with senior, high-level faculty and licensing staff at other institutions and in the business community.

-The ability to use a variety of communications and computer database tools to track and convey issues and decisions about invention disclosures, patent applications, patent prosecution, patent issuance and maintenance, and all contractual agreements and financial arrangements related to a particular technology is a must.
-Licensing staff assist with the daily operations of the Campus and System Technology Transfer Offices.
+- The ability to use a variety of communications and computer database tools to track and convey issues and decisions about invention disclosures, patent applications, patent prosecution, patent issuance and maintenance, and all contractual agreements and financial arrangements related to a particular technology is a must.
+Licensing staff assist with the daily operations of the Campus and CU Innovations Office.

 Salary and Benefits: